CITY HIGHLIGHTS SNOW POLICIES, MESSAGES TO RESIDENTS

 The City's Facebook page, Twitter account and City's Website Homepage will be updated with information as quickly as possible.
 Travel advisories and other immediate information will come to you from the Rapid City Police Department, Rapid City Fire Department, Rapid City Regional Airport, Pennington County Emergency Management, Rapid City Area Schools, State Department of Transportation and National Weather Service, among others.
 The City will work to reiterate these messages as they become available.

 DOWNTOWN SNOW ALERT: The City's snow removal policy includes a downtown snow alert system.
 The snow alert system applies to removal of snow in the downtown core area during a declared snow alert.
-The downtown snow removal core area is defined as both sides of the street on Ninth Street to the west, Fifth Street to the east, Omaha Street to the north and Kansas City Street to the south.
+The boundary of the downtown snow removal core area is defined as both sides of the street on West Boulevard to the west, Fifth Street to the east, Omaha Street to the north and Kansas City Street to the south.
 In addition, the City's Public Works Director can declare a Snow Removal Alert in the downtown core area for snow to be cleared for the safe and orderly flow of traffic for the safety, health and welfare of the general public.

 When a Snow Removal Alert has been declared, any vehicle or trailer parked in the core area from 2 a.m. to 8 a.m. may be removed by the police department and the vehicle's owner or operator assessed a fine of $25 and the charges for towing and storage of the vehicle.
 If the fine is not paid within 72 hours, the fine will be increased to $35.